Lizza Robb, MSW

 Lizza’s training and experience in clinical social work and qualitative research—as well as a background in the fine arts and strategic marketing—fuels a creative approach to person-centered leadership.

-Lizza has worked with of a wide variety of organizations including Nickelodeon, Children’s Hospital of Philadelphia, MTV, Lane Community College, the City of Eugene, OR, Families USA, the Ad Council, Health Care Without Harm and University of Vermont Medical Center (formerly Fletcher Allen).
+Lizza has worked with of a wide variety of organizations including Nickelodeon, Children’s Hospital of Philadelphia, MTV, Humane Society of the US, the City of Eugene, OR, Families USA, the Ad Council, Health Care Without Harm, University of Vermont Medical Center (formerly Fletcher Allen), and the Association for Frontotemporal Dementia.

 The Science Behind Our Practice